A Practical Guide to Apple Search Ads

 - Increasing or decreasing bids depending on volume—how big is your share of voice on this keyword, and is there an opportunity to scale further?—and performance—how far off are you from the KPI you’re trying to achieve?
 Do you need to cap bids further down to improve ROI?

-There is obviously a lot more you can try, but this should set your process up until you drill down deeper.
-There are a number of levers that you can act on, although you’ll find that they often conflict—the more scale you want, the more the performance might suffer.
+You can try a lot more, but this should set your process up until you drill down deeper.
+You can act on several levers, although you’ll find that they often conflict—the more scale you want, the more the performance might suffer.